Headless agents with the default import

 In production (FABRIC_ENV=production or NODE_ENV=production), choosing inline without an explicit SessionStore will emit a warning unless you set FABRIC_ALLOW_EPHEMERAL_STATE=1 or pick runtime: 'stateless' explicitly.
 This prevents surprise data loss.

-A trimmed entry point that re-exports the headless surface — init, defineAgent, agent, schema, defineCommand, sandbox helpers, MCP — without pulling Temporal, durable stores, or telemetry exporters into the import graph.
+A minimal entrypoint that re-exports the headless surface — init, the bare @fabric-harness/sdk import, agent, schema, defineCommand, sandbox helpers, MCP — without pulling Temporal, durable stores, or telemetry exporters into the import graph.
 Smaller bundles for edge deployments.

-For the full surface, import from @fabric-harness/sdk directly.
-Both entry points share the same runtime; nothing diverges.
+For the complete export surface, import from @fabric-harness/sdk directly.
+Both entrypoints share the same runtime and session primitives.

-The Lite SDK skips import weight and ceremony, not the shared agent primitives.
+The minimal entrypoint skips import weight and ceremony, not the shared agent primitives.
 Skills, roles, scoped commands, MCP tools, and tasks all work — they just do not require typed input/output metadata or a policy authoring step.

 Skills (Markdown-defined procedures)